 Abstract.
-Recent advances in mantle convection modelling led to the release of a new generation of convection codes, able to generate self-consistently plate-like tectonics at their surface.
+Recent advances in mantle convection modeling led to the release of a new generation of convection codes, able to self-consistently generate plate-like tectonics at their surface.
 Those models physically link mantle dynamics to surface tectonics.
-Combined with plate tectonic reconstructions, they have the potential to produce a new generation of mantle cir-

-- 5 culation models that use data assimilation methods and where uncertainties on plate tectonic reconstructions are taken into account.
-We recently provided a proof of this concept by applying a suboptimal Kalman Filter to the reconstruction of mantle circulation (Bocher et al., 2016).
+Combined with plate tectonic reconstructions, they have the potential to produce a new generation of mantle circulation models that use data assimilation methods and where uncertainties in plate tectonic reconstructions are taken into account.
+We provided a proof of this concept by applying a suboptimal Kalman filter to the reconstruction of mantle circulation (Bocher et al., 2016).
 Here, we propose to go one step further and apply the ensemble Kalman filter (EnKF) to this problem.
-The EnKF is a sequential Monte Carlo method particularly adapted to solve high dimensional data assimilation problems with nonlinear dynamics.
-We tested the EnKF using synthetic observations consisting of surface velocity and heat flow - 10 measurements, on a 2D-spherical annulus model and compared it with the method developed previously.
+The EnKF is a sequential Monte Carlo method particularly adapted to solve high-dimensional data assimilation problems with nonlinear dynamics.
+We tested the EnKF using synthetic observations consisting of surface velocity and heat flow measurements on a 2-D-spherical annulus model and compared it with the method developed previously.
 The EnKF performs on average better and is more stable than the former method.
 Less than 300 ensemble members are sufficient to reconstruct an evolution.
 We use covariance adaptive inflation and localization to correct for sampling errors.
 We show that the EnKF results are robust over a wide range of covariance localization parameters.
 The reconstruction is associated with an estimation of the error, and provides valuable information on where the reconstruction is to be trusted or not.

-15 1 Introduction
+1 Introduction